k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_LU_flow.md

 Let’s test an LU Instance and see the result.

-Open the CustomerLUData Viewer and execute Instance ID 215:
+Open the CustomerLU Data Viewer and execute Instance ID 215:

 1. Check that in the **Instance Tree **there is a **DB file** that has the **Current Date** and **Timestamp**.